My Ideal LiteSpeed Cache Settings for WordPress Websites

 A CDN (Content Delivery Network) is a network of servers strategically placed worldwide to provide faster and more reliable delivery of website content to users.
 When a user visits a website, the CDN will serve the content from the server closest to them rather than from its origin server.
 This results in faster load times and a better user experience for visitors.

-CDNs are essential for websites because they help improve performance, reduce load times, and increase reliability.
-By serving content from a server closer to the user, CDNs lessen the time it takes for content to be delivered, resulting in faster load times.
-This is particularly important for websites with a global audience.
+By serving content from a server closer to the user, CDNs lessen the time it takes to deliver content, resulting in faster load times and a reliable user experience.
+This is particularly important for websites with a global audience and already receive high traffic levels.

-Overall, CDNs are essential for website owners who want to ensure a fast and reliable user experience for their visitors.
 The most popular CDN on the market is Cloudflare.
 However, the LiteSpeed Web Server has its own robust CDN called QUIC.cloud.
 Both can be integrated with this LiteSpeed Cache plugin.
 It is just a matter of which is best for you and your website.

 1. CDN Settings